pughlab/dunovo/README.md

 #### Via the GitHub webpage

-Click the [releases](https://github.com/galaxyproject/dunovo/releases) tab at the top of this page, and find the latest release.
-Download the zip file (the "Source code (zip)" link), as well as `kalign.zip`, `utillib.zip`, `ET.zip`, and `bfx.zip`.
+Click the release labeled "Latest" under the [Releases](https://github.com/galaxyproject/dunovo/releases) section at the right of this page.
+Download the zip file (the "Source code (zip)" link) at the bottom, as well as `kalign.zip`, `utillib.zip`, `ET.zip`, and `bfx.zip`.
 Extract the first zip file, then unzip the other three into the extracted directory and name those directories `kalign`, `utillib`, `ET`, and `bfx`, respectively.

 In the end, the organization and names of the three directories should look like this:

     dunovo
-    ├─╴kalign
+    ├─kalign
-    ├─╴utillib
+    ├─utillib
-    ├─╴ET
+    ├─ET
-    └─╴bfx
+    └─bfx

 ### Installation